somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 {% endhighlight r %}
 * code credit to this [RStudio tutorial](https://blogs.rstudio.com/tensorflow/posts/2018-06-25-sunspots-lstm/).

-g. initialize flags<br>
+**g.** Now you'll want to initialize the flags which will contain a lot of information for the LSTM model and parameters that you may want to consider changing or tuning.
+There is an example of this in the tutorial as well.<br>
-h. itialize number of predictions, number of features, callbacks<br>
+**h.** Now initialize the number of predictions, number of features, callbacks from the flags instead of manually as we did in Q5.
+You may also look into the optimizer, but we won't cover that in this tutorial.<br>
-i. create model, add layers, fit the model, plot the history<br>
+**i.** Next, you'll create the model, add layers, fit the model, and plot the history.<br>

-Assuming , the code for part i (fit the model) may look something like this:
+The code for part i (fit the model) may look something like this:
 {% highlight r %}
 history <- model %>% fit(
   x           = X_train,